jayaemekar/systemdesign/docs/DesigningTypeaheadSuggestion.md

   </kbd>
 </p>

-Should we have case insensitive trie?
-For simplicity and search use-case, let’s assume our data is case insensitive.

-**How to find top suggestion?**
- Now that we can find all the terms for a given prefix, how can we find the top 10 terms for the given prefix?
-One simple solution could be to store the count of searches that terminated at each node, e.g., if users have searched about ‘CAPTAIN’ 100 times and ‘CAPTION’ 500 times, we can store this number with the last character of the phrase.
-Now if the user types ‘CAP’ we know the top most searched word under the prefix ‘CAP’ is ‘CAPTION’.
-So, to find the top suggestions for a given prefix, we can traverse the sub-tree under it.

-Given a prefix, how much time will it take to traverse its sub-tree?
-Given the amount of data we need to index, we should expect a huge tree.
-Even traversing a sub-tree would take really long, e.g., the phrase ‘system design interview questions’ is 30 levels deep.
-Since we have very strict latency requirements we do need to improve the efficiency of our solution.

-**Can we store top suggestions with each node?**
- This can surely speed up our searches but will require a lot of extra storage.
-We can store top 10 suggestions at each node that we can return to the user.
-We have to bear the big increase in our storage capacity to achieve the required efficiency.

-We can optimize our storage by storing only references of the terminal nodes rather than storing the entire phrase.
-To find the suggested terms we need to traverse back using the parent reference from the terminal node.
-We will also need to store the frequency with each reference to keep track of top suggestions.

-**How would we build this trie?**
- We can efficiently build our trie bottom up.
-Each parent node will recursively call all the child nodes to calculate their top suggestions and their counts.
-Parent nodes will combine top suggestions from all of their children to determine their top suggestions.

-**How to update the trie?**
- Assuming five billion searches every day, which would give us approximately 60K queries per second.
-If we try to update our trie for every query it’ll be extremely resource intensive and this can hamper our read requests, too.
-One solution to handle this could be to update our trie offline after a certain interval.

-As the new queries come in we can log them and also track their frequencies.
-Either we can log every query or do sampling and log every 1000th query.
-For example, if we don’t want to show a term which is searched for less than 1000 times, it’s safe to log every 1000th searched term.

-We can have a Map-Reduce (MR) set-up to process all the logging data periodically say every hour.
-These MR jobs will calculate frequencies of all searched terms in the past hour.
-We can then update our trie with this new data.
-We can take the current snapshot of the trie and update it with all the new terms and their frequencies.
-We should do this offline as we don’t want our read queries to be blocked by update trie requests.
-We can have two options:

-We can make a copy of the trie on each server to update it offline.
-Once done we can switch to start using it and discard the old one.
-Another option is we can have a master-slave configuration for each trie server.
-We can update slave while the master is serving traffic.
-Once the update is complete, we can make the slave our new master.
-We can later update our old master, which can then start serving traffic, too.

-**How can we update the frequencies of typeahead suggestions?**
- Since we are storing frequencies of our typeahead suggestions with each node, we need to update them too!
-We can update only differences in frequencies rather than recounting all search terms from scratch.
-If we’re keeping count of all the terms searched in last 10 days, we’ll need to subtract the counts from the time period no longer included and add the counts for the new time period being included.
-We can add and subtract frequencies based on Exponential Moving Average (EMA) of each term.
-In EMA, we give more weight to the latest data.
-It’s also known as the exponentially weighted moving average.

-After inserting a new term in the trie, we’ll go to the terminal node of the phrase and increase its frequency.
-Since we’re storing the top 10 queries in each node, it is possible that this particular search term jumped into the top 10 queries of a few other nodes.
-So, we need to update the top 10 queries of those nodes then.
-We have to traverse back from the node to all the way up to the root.
-For every parent, we check if the current query is part of the top 10.
-If so, we update the corresponding frequency.
-If not, we check if the current query’s frequency is high enough to be a part of the top 10.
-If so, we insert this new term and remove the term with the lowest frequency.

-**How can we remove a term from the trie?**
- Let’s say we have to remove a term from the trie because of some legal issue or hate or piracy etc. We can completely remove such terms from the trie when the regular update happens, meanwhile, we can add a filtering layer on each server which will remove any such term before sending them to users.

-**What could be different ranking criteria for suggestions?**
- In addition to a simple count, for terms ranking, we have to consider other factors too, e.g., freshness, user location, language, demographics, personal history etc.

-## 4. Permanent Storage of the Trie
-**How to store trie in a file so that we can rebuild our trie easily - this will be needed when a machine restarts?**
- We can take a snapshot of our trie periodically and store it in a file.
-This will enable us to rebuild a trie if the server goes down.
-To store, we can start with the root node and save the trie level-by-level.
-With each node, we can store what character it contains and how many children it has.
-Right after each node, we should put all of its children.
-Let’s assume we have the following trie:
+Should case-insensitive trie be used?
+Let's pretend our data is case-insensitive for the sake of simplicity and searchability.

+**How do I discover the best recommendation?**

+- How can we determine the top 10 terms for a particular prefix now that we've found all of the terms for that prefix?
+- One simple option is to keep track of the number of searches that ended at each node; for example, if users searched for 'CAPTAIN' 100 times and 'CAPTION' 500 times, we can keep track of this number by the phrase's last character.
+- We now know that the top most searched word under the prefix 'CAP' is 'CAPTION' if the user inputs 'CAP'.
+We may then explore the sub-tree beneath it to find the top choices for a given prefix.
+- How long will it take to traverse the sub-tree of a given prefix?
+We should expect a massive tree given the amount of data we need to index.
+- Even traversing a sub-tree might take a long time; for example, the term "system design interview questions" has 30 levels.
+- We need to improve the efficiency of our solution because we have very severe latency constraints.

+**Can each node store the top suggestions?**

+- This will undoubtedly speed up our searches, but it will necessitate a significant amount of more storage.
+At each node, we can save the top 10 suggestions and return them to the user.
+- To reach the desired efficiency, we must bear a significant increase in our storage capacity.
+- Instead of saving the complete phrase, we can save space by storing only references to the terminal nodes.
+We must go back using the parent reference from the terminal node to find the proposed phrases.
+- To keep track of top ideas, we'll need to save the frequency with each reference.

+**How would we construct this trie?**

+- We can efficiently construct our trie from the bottom up.
+- To compute their top suggestions and counts, each parent node will recursively call all of the child nodes.
+To select their top choices, parent nodes will combine the top proposals from all of their children.

+**How should the trie be updated?**

+- Assuming five billion searches each day, this equates to about 60K queries per second.
+- If we try to update our trie after every query, it will consume a lot of resources and may slow down our read requests.
+One way to deal with this might be to update our trie offline after a set period of time.
+- We can log new requests as they come in and track their frequency.
+- We can either log every query or sample and log the 1000th query.
+- It's okay to log every 1000th searched term if we don't want to show a term that has been searched less than 1000 times.
+- We can put up a Map-Reduce (MR) system to handle all of the logging data on a regular basis, say once an hour.
+- These MR tasks will calculate the frequency of all terms searched in the previous hour.
+We may then add this additional information to our trie.
+- We can update the trie's current snapshot with all of the new terms and their frequency.
+We should perform this offline because we don't want update trie requests to obstruct our read queries.

+- There are two possibilities:

+- To update the trie offline, we can make a copy of it on each server.
+After that, we can start using it and throw away the old one.
+- Another alternative is to set up each trie server as a master-slave arrangement.
+While the master is serving traffic, we can update the slave.
+- We can make the slave our new master after the update is complete.
+We can then upgrade our old master, which will then be able to serve traffic as well.

+**How can the frequency of typeahead suggestions be updated?**

+- Because the frequencies of our typeahead suggestions are stored with each node, we must also update them!
+Rather than recreating all search phrases from beginning, we can merely update changes in frequency.
+- If we want to maintain track of all the phrases searched in the last 10 days, we'll have to deduct the counts from the time period that is no longer included and add the counts for the new time period.
+Based on the Exponential Moving Average (EMA) of each term, we can add and subtract frequencies.
+- The most recent data is given more weight in EMA.
+The exponentially weighted moving average is another name for it.
+- We'll proceed to the phrase's terminal node and boost its frequency after we've added a new term to the trie.
+- Because each node saves the top 10 searches, it's likely that this search term leaped into the top 10 queries of a few additional nodes.
+- The top 10 queries of those nodes must then be updated.
+- We must return from the node all the way to the root.
+We check if the current query is in the top 10 for each parent.
+- If so, we update the corresponding frequency.
+- If not, we check if the current query’s frequency is high enough to be a part of the top 10.
+- If so, we insert this new term and remove the term with the lowest frequency.

+**How can we get a term out of the trie?**

+Let's imagine we need to eliminate a term from the trial due to a legal concern, hatred, or piracy, for example.
+When the normal update occurs, we can totally delete such phrases from the trie; in the meantime, we can add a filtering layer to each server that will remove any such terms before transmitting them to users.

+**What different ranking criteria may there be for suggestions?**

+In addition to a simple count, other criteria such as freshness, user location, language, demographics, personal history, and so on must be considered when ranking phrases.

+### Permanent Storage of the Trie

+**How can we keep trie in a file so that we can easily reconstruct our trie when the system restarts?**

+Periodically, we can take a snapshot of our trie and save it to a file.
+If the server goes down, we'll be able to reconstruct the trie.
+Starting with the root node, we can save the trie level by level.
+We can keep track of the characters each node includes and how many children it has.
+We should put all of the children of each node right after it.
+Let's pretend we've got the following trie:

 <p align="center">
   <kbd>